willymcallister/willymcallister.github.io/_articles/rms.md

 $\text V_\text{RMS} = \dfrac{\text V_{peak}}{\sqrt 2}$

 ![RMS voltage on a sine]({{ site.baseurl }}{% link i/rms7.svg %}){: .centered :}

-<p class="caption">The RMS voltage of a unit sine wave.
-This gives you a visual impression of the proportions of a sine and its corresponding RMS value.</p>
+The RMS voltage of a unit sine wave.
+This gives you a visual impression of the proportions of a sine and its corresponding RMS value.
+{: .caption :}

 An AC voltage is almost always identified by its RMS voltage.
 It is rare to use peak voltage.
 The input voltage to this power adaptor is rated at $120\,\text{VAC}$, which is an RMS voltage value,